 Through no fault of their own, a lot of people unfamiliar with the concept of tax deeds tend to get them confused with tax liens.
 If for nothing else, the two terms sound similar, but I can assure you their differences are worth noting.
 To be clear, both the tax deed and the tax lien processes are initiated once a homeowner neglects to pay the taxes levied on their property, but that’s where the similarities end.
 Once a homeowner is delinquent on their taxes, the government authority may choose to either pursue a tax deed or tax lien.
 In the event the municipality chooses to go the tax lien route, the resulting lien is auctioned off to a subsequent buyer (usually an investor), who then becomes entitled to collect the back taxes.
 Tax deeds, on the other hand, will have the local government auction the house off once a homeowner proves incapable of paying the back taxes.
 That way, they can use the proceeds from the sale to recoup the lost taxes.

+Are tax deeds a good investment?
 Though not as popular as its rehabbing and wholesaling counterparts, tax deed investing remains a viable and worthwhile endeavor for those that can understand the process.
 Of course, the viability of this particular exit strategy is directly correlated to the amount of knowledge one has on it.
 In other words, tax deed investing isn’t best suited for new, inexperienced investors, but rather savvy veterans.
 To truly place the odds in your favor, it’s in your best interest to learn everything you can about tax deed investing.

 Those who have dedicated the time and energy to learning the basics of tax deed investing will find it to be an attractive investment option.
 If for nothing else, tax deed investing awards savvy investors the opportunity to bid directly on a property, not unlike a foreclosure auction.
 In the event you place the winning bid, “you have a chance to foreclose on the property if the owner doesn’t redeem by paying their tax debt,” according to FitSmallBusiness.
 Perhaps even more importantly, investors have the opportunity to earn interest and penalties over the course of the redemption period.